therasuldev/multi-link-text/README.md

 ## Features

-### Clickable Links
+**Clickable Links**

-`MultiLinkText` allows you to specify certain words as clickable links, and you can define actions to be performed when those links are clicked.
+- `MultiLinkText` allows you to specify certain words as clickable links, and you can define actions to be performed when those links are clicked.

-### Rich Text Support
+**Rich Text Support**

-It supports rich text formatting, enabling you to customize the appearance of different words in the text.
+- It supports rich text formatting, enabling you to customize the appearance of different words in the text.

-### Paragraph Handling
+**Paragraph Handling**

-You can include paragraph breaks in the text, and the widget will handle them accordingly.
+-You can include paragraph breaks in the text, and the widget will handle them accordingly.

 ## Installation